 Effective procedures are in place to deal with conflicts of interest.
 Other interests and commitments of Directors are known by the Board and any changes to their commitments are reported.

-The Chairman of the Audit and Risk Committee is John Hartup, with Peter Allen and Ian Nicholson the other members of the Committee.
-The primary role of the Committee is to monitor, review and challenge the financial statements and regulatory environment, monitor the relationship with the external auditor, monitor the Group’s internal control and risk management and ensure compliance with laws and regulations.
-The Committee meets at least two times a year.
-The committee carefully considers the key judgements applied in preparation of the consolidated financial statements including the estimated future discounted cash flows supporting the carrying value of goodwill and intangibles and the going concern assumption.
-Each of the relevant estimates and judgments have been confirmed as appropriate.
+The Chair of the Audit and Risk Committee is Anne Hyland with Ian Nicholson and Sharon Curran being the other member's.
+As announced in May 2020, the Board recognises that it is best practice for the Chairman of the Group not to be a member of the Audit Committee.
+With this in mind, Peter Allen relinquished his position as a member of the Audit and Risk Committee with immediate effect.
+The primary role of the Committee is to monitor, review and challenge the financial statements and regulatory environment, monitor the relationship with the external auditors, monitor the Group’s internal control and risk management, and ensure compliance with laws and regulations.
+The Committee meets at such times as the Chairman of the Committee requires.
+The Committee carefully considers the key judgements applied in preparation of the consolidated financial statements including the estimated future discounted cash flows supporting the carrying value of goodwill and intangibles and the going concern assumption.
+Each of the relevant estimates and judgements have been confirmed as appropriate.

 The Board has responsibility for establishing and maintaining the Group’s internal control systems.
-The Board regularly reviews and evaluates, internal controls, ensuring they meet the needs of the Group.
+The Board regularly reviews, and evaluates internal controls, ensuring they meet the needs of the Group.
 The internal controls are designed to manage risk rather than eliminate it and therefore cannot provide absolute assurance against material misstatement or loss.
 Primary responsibility for reviewing internal controls has been delegated to the Audit and Risk Committee.

 The Company’s AGM is used by the Board to communicate with shareholders, who are all entitled to attend.
 The presentation of the results will be given by the CEO, followed by the formal business of the meeting.
 The meeting provides an opportunity to ask questions of each of the Board members as part of the agenda, or more informally after the meeting.